borqsat/SampleProject/README.md

 SampleProject
 =============

-This project just for practise to fresher of github
+This project just for practise to new hand of github